custinsights/custinsights.github.io/README.md

 Observing the overall trend of increasing training scores converging to the high cross validation scores on increasing numbers of samples, the model performance is gradually improving on the training data.
 However, because the performance is plateauing after a point, adding more data may not significantly improve the model's performance.

 #### Unsupervised Cluster Analysis

 The plot of the cluster sizes is as follows:

 ![Cluster Distributions](assets/clustersizes.png)

 *Cluster Distribution*

 Next, a decision tree was trained (fitted) on the cluster labels in order to examine what features the clusters were composed of.

 ![Cluster Features](assets/decisiontree.jpg)

 *Cluster Features*

 We find that **income is the primary factor** for the clustering or in other words, we can infer that the data has been clustered into low-income and high-income groups.

-Some more features were further analyzed to compare and contrast the two clusters by using boxplots.
+After analyzing all the features, we found significant results in these selected features, wherein the features were compared and contrasted between the two clusters by using boxplots.

 **Feature:** Income

 ![Boxplot of Income](assets/boxplotincome.png)

 *Income Between Clusters*

 **Feature:** Amount Spent on Wines

 ![Boxplot of Income](assets/boxplotwines.png)

 *Amount Spent on Wines Between Clusters*

 **Feature:** Amount Spent on Meat Products

 ![Boxplot of Income](assets/boxplotmeat.png)

 *Amount Spent on Meat Products Between Clusters*

 **Feature:** Amount Spent on Fish Products

 ![Boxplot of Income](assets/boxplotfish.png)

 *Amount Spent on Fish Products Between Clusters*

 ##### Discussion/Inference

 From these plots, it can be inferred that the clusters are divided into high and low income groups.
 Additionally, it can be inferred that the high income cluster also spend higher amounts on wines, meat and fish products compared to the lower income cluster.
+This shall be useful in informing marketers where to target their ad campaigns to cater to such categories of customers.

 ### Final Timeline
 [Link to Gantt Chart Spreadsheet](https://gtvault-my.sharepoint.com/:x:/g/personal/braghunathan6_gatech_edu/EdOIA96B63lAuuimPIdRCZ4BP_hUtCNmEp74v8O8sn5kRA?e=7HXVFD)